 Add to this, threats from local street mafias, constant hounding by local authorities, and being thrown in Alipore Jail as a reward for your wish to relieve human suffering...

-consultation 'centre' The medical records 'department'
+This picture shows Jack's consultation 'centre' The medical records 'department'

-...Now imagine any medical doctor, anywhere, attempting to work under these conditions, even for 14 days.
+...Now imagine any doctor, anywhere, attempting to work under these conditions - even for 14 days!

 A brief outline of his story, plus details and images of his work in Kolkata are covered on the following pages.

-For those who may be interested in a deeper perspective, his life and personal philosophies are covered in a free online E-book of 17 chapters, which can be accessed here.
+A deeper perspective of his life and personal philosophies are covered in a free online E-book of 17 chapters, which can be accessed here.

 *Note: Calcutta Rescue was honoured in the 2009 India NGO awards for " creative resourcing, financial management, governance and impact in the community"